Zungeni Mountain skirmish

-The Zungeni Mountain skirmish took place on 5 June 1879 between British and Zulu forces during the second invasion of Zululand, in what is now part of South Africa, during the later stages of the Anglo-Zulu War.
+The Zungeni Mountain skirmish took place on 5 June 1879 between British and Zulu forces during the second invasion of Zululand, in what is now South Africa, in the later stages of the Anglo-Zulu War.
 British irregular horse commanded by Colonel Redvers Buller discovered a force of 300 Zulus at the settlement of eZulaneni near Zungeni Mountain.
 (Note: In most English language sources "Zungeni Mountain" is used to describe this location.
 Some use eZungeni Hill or eZungeni Mountain, following the use of the locative "e-" prefix in the Zulu language to denote "place of".
-The contemporary British Army List uses "affair at Erzungayan" to refer to the skirmish.)
-The horsemen charged and scattered the Zulus before burning the settlement.
-Buller's men withdrew after coming under fire from the Zulus who had threatened to surround them.
+The contemporary British Army List uses "affair at Erzungayan" to refer to the skirmish. eZulaneni was a collection of four imiZi (civilian homesteads, singular: umuZi) located around 400 yard to the west of the mountain.
+An umuZi was formed of beehive-shaped grass huts arranged in a circle around a central cattle kraal and enclosed within a palisade.
+Each umuZi housed a headman, his wives, children and retainers.
+They should not be confused with the amaKhanda, the much larger military homesteads (of 150-1,500 huts) that served as assembly points for the iButho regiments.)
+The horsemen charged towards and scattered the Zulus before burning the settlement.
+Buller's men withdrew after coming under fire from Zulus who threatened to surround them.

-Buller's men were joined by more irregulars and a force of British regular cavalry, under the command of Major-General Frederick Marshall.
-Two squadrons of the 17th (The Duke of Cambridge's Own) Lancers, led by Colonel Drury Drury-Lowe, approached the Zulus.
-They were not able to close with the Zulus, who were in an area of long grass and bushes, and Zulu fire killed the Lancers' regimental adjutant, Lieutenant Frederick John Cokayne Frith.
-Drury-Lowe ordered some of his men to dismount and return fire but again the Zulus threatened to outflank the British and Marshall ordered a withdrawal.
-Aside from Frith the British casualties included two irregulars wounded; two months after the battle the remains of 25 Zulus were discovered on the battlefield.
-The British paused to fortify their camp before proceeding further into Zululand.
+Buller's men were joined by more irregulars and a force of British regular cavalry, the latter under the command of Major-General Frederick Marshall.
+Two squadrons of the 17th (The Duke of Cambridge's Own) Lancers, led by Colonel Drury Drury-Lowe, approached the Zulu position.
+They could not close with the Zulus, who were in an area of long grass and bushes, and Zulu fire killed the 17th Lancers' adjutant, Lieutenant Frederick John Cokayne Frith.
+Drury-Lowe ordered some of his men to dismount and return fire.
+When the Zulus threatened to outflank the British, Marshall ordered a withdrawal.
+Aside from Frith, British casualties included two irregulars wounded; two months after the battle, the remains of 25 Zulus were discovered on the battlefield.
+After the skirmish, the British paused to fortify their camp before proceeding further into Zululand.
 They then decisively defeated the Zulu in the 4 July Battle of Ulundi.